YuliyaShu/yuliyashu-JSFEEN2022/classes_inheritance/README.md

 remove(str)              // remove taken string str from stored; Prohibited to use String.prototype.replace(); sub(from, n)             // leaves substring starting from and with length n;
 get()                    // returns stored value;
-additional - not in the scope of the task mod(n)                   // clear stored string and add new string 'n';

 // EXAMPLE:
 let strBuilder = new StringBuilder('Hello'); // 'Hello';